 One of the objects which may pose a danger to people who have asthma is their mattress, as it can easily collect dust over time, which is a major trigger for asthma attacks.

-Furthermore, mattresses can also gather mold, pollen, animal dander, dust mites and cockroach droppings, all of which are irritants.
-This is why you should replace your mattress every 7 years or even more often is you suffer from asthma.
-Nevertheless, the mattress of your choice should be suitable for your condition, as there are numerous substances and materials in mattresses which can trigger asthma attacks by themselves, such as polyester, polyurethane foams and toxic fire retardants.
-For this reason, you should choose a hypoallergenic mattress, as they are especially manufactured to meet the needs of people who struggle with asthma.
-They do not contain any irritants and are also designed to gather a minimum amount of dust, pollen, bacteria, fungus and animal dander.
+Furthermore, mattresses can also gather mold, pollen, animal dander, dust mites, and cockroach droppings, all of which are irritants.
+This is why you should replace your mattress every 7 years or even more often if you suffer from asthma.
+Nevertheless, the mattress of your choice should be suitable for your condition, as there are numerous substances and materials in mattresses that can trigger asthma attacks by themselves, such as polyester, polyurethane foams, and toxic fire retardants.
+For this reason, you should choose a hypoallergenic mattress, as they are specially manufactured to meet the needs of people who struggle with asthma.
+They do not contain any irritants and are also designed to gather a minimum amount of dust, pollen, bacteria, fungus, and animal dander.

-If you have asthma, we highly recommend you an organic mattress, made with natural certified materials such as organic latex, wool and cotton, a mattress certified by PETA made with cotton instead of wool, which is best for asthma sufferers.
-Look for a mattress with no polyester, polyurethane foams or toxic fire retardants, which are 100% safe for people who have asthma.
+If you have asthma, we highly recommend an organic mattress, made with natural certified materials such as organic latex, wool, and cotton, a mattress certified by PETA made with cotton instead of wool, which is best for asthma sufferers.
+Look for a mattress with no polyester, polyurethane foams, or toxic fire retardants, which are 100% safe for people who have asthma.

 In addition to regularly taking your asthma medication and changing your mattress with a hypoallergenic one, you may want to try some of the following natural remedies, which were proven to reduce the risk of asthma attacks and to alleviate the symptoms you experience: